rohangpta/rohangpta.github.io/README.md

 ## Syncing

+For kicks and posterity:

 `resume.pdf` is periodically synced between my local filesystem and remote repository using `rsync` and `launchd`.

-Use the shell script in `ressync.sh` to run these syncs. `cronjob` is deprecated for MacOS, so use `launchd`.
+Use the shell script in `ressync.sh` to run these syncs. `cronjob` is deprecated for MacOS, so I use `launchd`.
 If the system is asleep during the scheduled interval, `launchd` also has the added benefit of running a script on next wake.
 This is particularly useful since I run this on my personal laptop.

 Setting up launchd was an unfortunate experience.
 For posterity, here are the steps I went through: